Angel-T1116/Project-2-ObjectRecog/readme.md

 # Object Recognition System - ECEN 4273/5080 Project 2

 ## Authors
-Angel Trujillo
+Tyler Curtis <br>
-Tyler Curtis
+Cosette Byte <br>
-Cosette Byte
+Angel Trujillo <br>

 ## Overview
 This project implements an object recognition system using deep learning to detect and annotate specific objects within video frames.
-The system can recognize the following objects with at least 75% accuracy:
+The project uses Ultralytics YOLOv11 to train and predict.
+The system can recognize the following objects with at least 75% accuracy in most cases:
 - Dalek
 - Lightsaber
 - Cat